Arrigo Sacchi: AC Milan

-At Milan, Sacchi again faced problems of credibility.
+In Milan, Sacchi again faced problems of credibility.
 The press argued that such an inadequate player could never go on to be a successful coach, and that even Berlusconi – who had played football at amateur level – was probably a better player.
-Sacchi wittily replied "I never realised that in order to become a jockey you have to have been a horse first."
+Sacchi wittily replied, "I never realised that in order to become a jockey you have to have been a horse first."
 Sacchi was an instant success at the San Siro, leading Milan to its first Serie A title in nine years in his debut season, following up the league title with a Supercoppa Italiana in 1988.

 Sacchi's success at Milan gained him two back-to-back European Cups.
 The success he gained was largely attributed to the Dutch trio he had purchased: Marco van Basten, Ruud Gullit and Frank Rijkaard.
-However, other great players such as Roberto Donadoni, as well as the defensive back four of Franco Baresi, Alessandro Costacurta, Mauro Tassotti and Paolo Maldini, were also a key to his success.
+However, other great players such as Roberto Donadoni, as well as the defensive back four of Franco Baresi, Alessandro Costacurta, Mauro Tassotti and Paolo Maldini, were also key to his success.